We need kindness now more than ever.

 His presentation was highly engaging, tailored to young learners."

-- Anita Hansen
+- Anita Hansen, Teacher

 GB elementary chair balance.jpg